Anti-Inflammatory Diet Plan →

 Plus, it has a prep time of just 15 minutes, a total time of under an hour, and requires no cooking.
 So, what are you waiting for?
 Let’s get in the kitchen!

-This healthy broccoli salad features a blend of whole food ingredients and a homemade broccoli salad dressing for a healthy detox salad that’s loaded with flavor and texture.
-Here are the broccoli salad ingredients you’ll need:
+This healthy broccoli salad features a blend of whole food ingredients and a homemade broccoli salad dressing for a healthy side that’s loaded with flavor and texture.

 Fresh broccoli, blueberries and a creamy yogurt sauce in bowls on a marble countertop.